dart-lang/language/working/1426-extension-types/feature-specification-views.md

 the name `m` is "available".
 As a rule of thumb, view extensions can be used to add members with fresh names, they can't interfere with the treatment of member names that are already in use in the target view.*

+*In short, a view extension cannot redefine an existing view member, declared in the view or inherited by the view, but it may conflict with a member declared by another view extension if none of them dominates the other one (and hence make both of them unavailable).*

 *These rules ensure that it is possible to extend the set of members available for a given view in different ways, depending on the import